biocoat/cell/README.md

 Cell
 ---

 A coding editor for the biologist.
-This is designed to help non-comuter-scientists with the following skills:
+This is designed to help non-computer-scientists with the following skills:

 1. Navigate remote server files
 2. Build data pipelines
 3. Configure environments, especially conda
-4. Work with High Performace Computing systems
+4. Work with High Performance Computing systems
 5. Lessen the amount of Linux and configuration needed to start

-This is under the philosophy that the limiting factor for genomics, bioinformatics, or any other biology based reserach should be biology, not computational theory.
+This is under the philosophy that the limiting factor for genomics, bioinformatics, or any other biology based research should be biology, not computational theory.

 Build
 ---